krzhu/abc_py/README.md

 [abc](https://github.com/berkeley-abc/abc)

 abc\_py requires a static library for abc, and to make it shareable. `-fPIC` flag needs to be added to gcc or Clang.
 The easiest way is to edit the Makefile of abc and add the flag.
+ABC has an option in Makefile to do this, please check their documentations for details.
 ```
 CC   := gcc -fPIC
 CXX  := g++ -fPIC